 They want to be able to refer other people directly to specific items in the FAQ.

 Formatting the FAQ like this is just one example of how to make a resource presentable.
-The same properties—direct searchability, availability to major Internet search engines, browsability, referential stability, and (where applicable) editability—apply to other web pages, the source code tree, the bug tracker, etc. It just happens that most mailing list archiving software long ago recognized the importance of these properties, which is why mailing lists tend to have this functionality natively, while other formats may require some extra effort on the maintainer's part (Chapter 8, Managing Volunteers discusses how to spread that maintenance burden across many volunteers).
+The same properties — direct searchability, availability to major Internet search engines, browsability, referential stability, and (where applicable) editability — apply to other web pages, to the source code tree, to the bug tracker, to Q&A forums, etc. It just happens that most mailing list archiving software long ago recognized the importance of these properties, which is why mailing lists tend to have this functionality natively, while other formats may require a little extra effort on the maintainer's part.
+Chapter 8, Managing Participants discusses how to spread that maintenance burden across many participants.

 The traditions a project accumulates are as much about how to communicate and preserve information as they are about coding standards and other technical minutae.
-We've already looked at both sorts of standards, in the section called “Developer documentation” in Chapter 2, Getting Started and the section called “Writing It All Down” in Chapter 4, Social and Political Infrastructure respectively, and examples are given there.
+We've already looked at both sorts of standards, in the section called “Developer Documentation” and the section called “Writing It All Down” respectively, and examples are given there.
 What this section is about is how to keep such guidelines up-to-date as the project evolves, especially guidelines about how communications are managed, because those are the ones that change the most as the project grows in size and complexity.

 First, watch for patterns in how people get confused.
 If you see the same situations coming up over and over, especially with new participants, chances are there is a guideline that needs to be documented but isn't.
 Second, don't get tired of saying the same things over and over again, and don't sound like you're tired of saying them.
 You and other project veterans will have to repeat yourselves often; this is an inevitable side effect of the arrival of newcomers.

-Every web page, every mailing list message, and every IRC channel should be considered advertising space—not for commercial advertisements, but for ads about your project's own resources.
+Every web page, every mailing list message, and every IRC channel should be considered advertising space — not for commercial advertisements, but for ads about your project's own resources.
 What you put in that space depends on the demographics of those likely to read it.
-An IRC channel for user questions, for example, is likely to get people who have never interacted with the project before—often someone who has just installed the software, and has a question he'd like answered immediately (after all, if it could wait, he'd have sent it to a mailing list instead, which would probably use less of his total time, although it would take longer for an answer to come back).
-People usually don't make a permanent investment in the IRC channel; they'll show up, ask their question, and leave.
+An IRC channel for user questions, for example, is likely to get people who have never interacted with the project before — often someone who has just installed the software, and has a question he'd like answered immediately (after all, if it could wait, he'd have sent it to a mailing list instead, which would probably use less of his total time, although it would take longer for an answer to come back).
+Most people don't make a permanent investment in a support IRC channel; they'll show up, ask their question, and leave.

 Formatting can make a big difference.
-For example, in the Subversion project, we were having limited success using the bug-filtering technique described in the section called “Pre-Filtering the Bug Tracker” in Chapter 3, Technical Infrastructure.
+For example, in the Subversion project, we were having limited success using the bug-filtering technique described in the section called “Pre-Filtering the Bug Tracker”.
 Many bogus bug reports were still being filed by inexperienced people, and each time it happened, the filer had to be educated in exactly the same way as the 500 people before him.
-One day, after one of our developers had finally gotten to the end of his rope and flamed some poor user who didn't read the issue tracker guidelines carefully enough, another developer decided this pattern had gone on long enough.
-He suggested that we reformat the issue tracker front page so that the most important part, the injunction to discuss the bug on the mailing lists or IRC channels before filing, would stand out in huge, bold red letters, on a bright yellow background, centered prominently above everything else on the page.
-We did so (it's been reformatted a bit since then, but it's still very prominent—you can see the results at subversion.apache.org/reporting-issues.html), and the result was a noticeable drop in the rate of bogus issue filings.
-We still get them, of course—we always will—but the rate has slowed considerably, even as the number of users increases.
-The outcome is not only that the bug database contains less junk, but that those who respond to issue filings stay in a better mood, and are more likely to remain friendly when responding to one of the now-rare bogus filings.
-This improves both the project's image and the mental health of its volunteers.
+One day, after one of our developers had finally gotten to the end of his rope and flamed some poor user who didn't read the ticket tracker guidelines carefully enough, another developer decided this pattern had gone on long enough.
+He suggested that we reformat the ticket tracker front page so that the most important part, the injunction to discuss the bug on the mailing lists or IRC channels before filing, would stand out in huge, bold red letters, on a bright yellow background, centered prominently above everything else on the page.
+We did so (it's been reformatted a bit since then, but it's still very prominent — you can see the results at http://subversion.apache.org/reporting-issues.html), and the result was a noticeable drop in the rate of bogus ticket filings.
+The project still gets them, of course — it always will — but the rate has slowed considerably, even as the number of users increases.
+The outcome is not only that the bug database contains less junk, but that those who respond to ticket filings stay in a better mood, and are more likely to remain friendly when responding to one of the now-rare bogus filings.
+This improves both the project's image and the mental health of its participants.

 The lesson for us was that merely writing up the guidelines was not enough.
 We also had to put them where they'd be seen by those who need them most, and format them in such a way that their status as introductory material would be immediately clear to people unfamiliar with the project.

 Static web pages are not the only venue for advertising the project's customs.
-A certain amount of interactive policing (in the friendly-reminder sense, not the handcuffs-and-jail sense) is also required.
-All peer review, even the commit reviews described in the section called “Practice Conspicuous Code Review” in Chapter 2, Getting Started, should include review of people's conformance or non-conformance with project norms, especially with regard to communications conventions.
+A certain amount of interactive monitoring (in the friendly-reminder sense, not the prison-panopticon sense) is also required.
+All peer review, even the commit reviews described in the section called “Practice Conspicuous Code Review”, should include review of people's conformance or non-conformance with project norms, especially with regard to communications conventions.

 Another example from the Subversion project: we settled on a convention of "r12908" to mean "revision 12908 in the version control repository."
 The lower-case "r" prefix is easy to type, and because it's half the height of the digits, it makes an easily-recognizable block of text when combined with the digits.
 Of course, settling on the convention doesn't mean that everyone will begin using it consistently right away.
 Thus, when a commit mail comes in with a log message like this: